WillFarris/tictactoe/README.md

 `java -jar out/artifacts/TicTacToe_jar/TicTacToe.jar server <port>` to start a server on the specified port.

-A sort of "demo" run can be achieved through the "Test" build profile in IntelliJ.
+A sort of "demo" run can be achieved through the "Testing" build profile in IntelliJ.
 This profile will start a server and two clients.
 Note, this version is buggy when dealing with disconnects due to calls to `System.exit()` within different threads, which will terminate the whole program instead of just the thread it's called from.